aldanielago/Yard-Sale/README.md

-# Yard-Sale
+# SISCOM

-This project is an online sales platform designed to facilitate the purchase of products or services through the internet.
-It includes features such as a secure payment system, a product catalog, and a user-friendly interface.
+This project is a website designed for a computer repair company.
+The purpose of the website is to provide customers with information about the services offered, pricing, and contact details.
+The website includes a user-friendly interface that allows customers to easily navigate and find the information they need.